PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

  I've omitted some formatting here to show the layout more clearly (the full test file is available with the rest of the project on Github).

- The first block, <strong>MTA Countdown Clock</strong>, is the project I'm testing.
+ The first block, <strong>'MTA Countdown Clock'</strong>, is the project I'm testing.
 As your projects get more complicated and you develop more and more tests, you may want to break your testing into multiple spec files.
 For this relatively straightforward application, I'll limit my tests to a single file.

  The second layer of describe blocks contain my classes.
 Although these classes are all interdependent in the final application, we want to isolate them for testing.
 An error in one test shouldn't carry over into any other test (this is called cascading failure).